ZexinLin2001/ai-calendar-agent/README.md

 # 🧠 AI Calendar Agent

-An LLM-powered terminal assistant that can read your **Google Calendar** using natural language prompts like:
+An LLM-powered terminal assistant that can manage your **Google Calendar** using natural language prompts like:

 - `"What are my events today?"`
 - `"Do I have anything on 2025-05-10?"`